britram/taps-transports/draft-ietf-taps-transports.md

 {{RFC6897}} however describes a richer API for MPTCP-aware applications.

 This Basic API describes how an application can

 - enable or disable MPTCP;
 - bind a socket to one or more selected local endpoints;
 - query local and remote endpoint addresses;
 - get a unique connection identifier (similar to an address--port pair for TCP).

-The document also recommend the use of extensions defined for SCTP {{RFC6458}}
+The document also recommends the use of extensions defined for SCTP {{RFC6458}}
 (see next section) to deal with multihoming.

-[AUTHOR'S NOTE: research work, and some implementation, also suggest that the scheduling algorithm, as well as the path manager, are configurable options that should be exposed to higher layer.
-Should this be discussed here?]

 ### Transport Protocol Components